 Hyundai is preparing a redesign for its Tucson and multiple prototypes have been spotted.

-The design at the front has clearly been inspired by 2018's Le Fil Rouge concept car.
+The design has been crafted using principles from Hyundai's Sensuous Sportiness design language introduced with last year's Le Fil Rouge concept.
 It also looks like the new compact crossover SUV will be slightly bigger than the model it replaces, especially at the rear section.

 There's no word on the powertrains but a new electrified option could finally be offered.
 We've also heard of a sporty Tucson N with as much as 340 horsepower being developed.
 The current Tucson is offered with two powertrain options for 2020.
 The base option is a 2.0-liter inline-4 delivering 161 hp and above this is a 2.4-liter inline-4 with 181 hp.

 Hyundai, like most automakers, is investing big in its SUV portfolio.
 The new Palisade has just been added to the top of the range for 2020 while at the same time a new Venue has been added at the bottom the range, which brings Hyundai's SUV family to six members.